Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 In case of deploying the apps to the respective stores manually using the downloaded artifacts, please check the `Local distribution` section below.

 {{/cicd_codemagic}}
+{{#cicd_gitlab}}
+### Gitlab pipeline

+If created with the `--cicd=gitlab` flag, the generated project contains a workflow configuration file `.gitlab-ci.yml` at the root level.
+This file sets up the environment and runs the tests in your project.
+It is executed on every push or merge request in your GitLab repository.

+If you haven't created an access token for your distribution repository in GitLab, follow [this guide][clone_gitlab_repo_with_access_token] to do so, and keep the token handy.

+Within the `{project_root}/.gitlab-ci.yml` file, the default configuration sets up the environment to use a specific Flutter version.
+To change that configuration, update the `FLUTTER_VERSION` variable.
+You can also configure `MIN_COVERAGE` to set the minimum test code coverage threshold.

+To trigger the pipeline, push a change to your repository or create a merge request.

+If your project is public on GitLab.com, your pipeline will run on the available shared runners.
+If your project is private and/or you are using your own instance of GitLab, you will first need to set up a runner for your project by following [the official documentation][gitLab_runners].

+> [!NOTE]
+> If your project contains any Golden Tests, ensure that the environment where your pipeline runs (the assigned runner) is the same as the one where your `.png` files were generated.

+{{/cicd_gitlab}}
 ### Local distribution

 Before running the commands, make sure you have Ruby and [Fastlane][fastlane_link] installed on your system.